UKCloud/documentation/articles/azure/azs-how-create-vm-image-portal.md

 9. Wait for the image creation process to finish.

-10. Once complete, your VM image should now appear in the resource group your VM was in.
+10. Once complete, your VM image will appear in the resource group you selected in step 6.

     ![Custom image resource group](images/azs-browser-custom-image-resource-group.png)